hcs-t4sg/21su-dol-web/README.md

 Source: [DOL Ableist Language Detector Github](https://github.com/USDepartmentofLabor/ableist-language-detector)

-## About Harvard Tech For Social Good
+## About HCS Tech For Social Good

-We're Harvard students passionate about leveraging computer science to make a difference, and we work with social impact organizations to understand their needs and develop products that effectively tackle their challenges.
-We understand that technology and social good are often misaligned, and we focus on need finding and human-centered design to ensure our projects are impactful.
+HCS Tech for Social Good is a student group dedicated to empowering student leaders to leverage technology to tackle the world’s big problems.
+As the hub of social impact tech at Harvard, T4SG’s flagship program provides technical consulting services to nonprofits, government agencies, and social enterprises in order to amplify the work of social impact organizations and provide a space for students to get involved with and inspired by mission-driven tech work.
+T4SG also engages the community in social impact tech through programs, workshops, events, courses, and more.

-**Work With Harvard T4SG**
+**Work With HCS Tech for Social Good**

 For more information on how to collaborate and partner with us, please visit our [website](https://socialgood.hcs.harvard.edu/) or [email us](team@sg.hcs.harvard.edu.)